 - Preheat oven to 375F.
 Pre-bake pie shell, regardless of if using pastry crust or graham cracker crust.
 Prepare as usual or follow manufacturer’s directions.

 - In a saucepan large enough to hold all ingredients, combine milk and 1 cup brown sugar and bring to a boil.

-- Add about a cup of boiling milk to egg yolk bowl and whisk rapidly.
-Pour bowl into boiling milk and whisk until thick bubbles form and custard has thickened.** Thickening will happen very quickly.
+- Add one cup of boiling milk to egg yolk bowl and whisk rapidly.
+Pour bowl into boiling milk and whisk until thick bubbles form and custard has thickened.
+Thickening will happen very quickly.
 Continue to stir gently during the entire cooking period.
 Stirring too vigorously may cause the mixture to break down and thin out.

 - Just before serving, prepare whipped cream.
 Top with whipped cream just before serving, if desired.